52 Weekends - May

 Petrovaradin Fortress

-Petrovaradin Fortress, also known as “Gibraltar on the Danube”, is one of the largest, best preserved and most complex fortresses in Europe, a true masterpiece of military architecture of the 18th century.
-The Upper Town is dominated by the most recognizable symbol of Novi Sad, the Clock Tower or “Drunk Clock”, which offers the most beautiful view of Novi Sad, the Danube and the slopes of Fruška Gora.
-The old walls and gates will take you back for a moment to the past and the time when the fortress was unconquerable.
-Once barracks and military facilities on the Fortress, today there are restaurants, cafes, but also art studios and institutions such as the City Museum, Atelier 61, and Planetarium.
+Petrovaradin Fortress, also known as “Gibraltar on the Danube”, one of the largest, best preserved and most complex fortresses in Europe, a true masterpiece of 18th century military architecture.
+The upper city is dominated by the most recognizable symbol of Novi Sad, the Clock Tower or the “Drunken Clock”, at the base of which you can enjoy the most beautiful view of Novi Sad, the Danube and the slopes of Fruška Gora.
+The old walls and gates will take you back to the past and the time when the fortress was impregnable.
+The once barracks and military facilities on the fortress are restaurants and cafes today, but also art studios and institutions such as the City Museum, Studio 61, Space Museum.

-At the foot of the Fortress there is the Lower Town (“Gradić”), a romantic baroque quarter of colourful old houses intersected by narrow streets.
-The Roman Catholic Church of St. George with a mystical crypt, the Serbian Orthodox Church of St. Paul, as well as the birth house of Ban Josip Jelačić give a special value to Gradić.
-Petrovaradin Fortress also hosts the most famous Novi Sad festivals such as EXIT, the Festival of Street Artists and the Tamburica Fest.
+At the foot of the Fortress is the Lower Town, “Gradić”, a romantic baroque quarter of colorful old houses intersected by narrow streets.
+The Roman Catholic Church of St. George with its mystical crypt is a highly valued location for sightseeing, as well as the Serbian Orthodox Church of St. Paul, as well as the birth house of Ban Josip Jelačić.

 More details can be found at the following link: https://novisad.travel/petrovaradinska-tvrdava/